top of page

 I had come to realise in the first year that there was a direct correlation between attendances and how popular the rugby club was, so we had to find a way to make every sport count, whilst still having a showpiece event to gather round.

 So, is this to be my sporting legacy?
 I think I played a significant part at the start, but I always knew that its’ sustainability would be driven by the competitive nature of student life that each year the captains and sabbaticals would strive to outdo their predecessors.
-Whatever my impact, it still enables me to talk to students from Universities across the country and get their respect, which at my age is pretty unique.

-David Cotton david@legacy300.com
+David "Billy" Cotton

 bottom of page